READ THIS, DON'T SKIP IT. =Update, February 2nd 2013: This fanfiction is undergoing a revamp. Hope you see and enjoy the difference!=

 "Is that your name?"
 Ahnnie asked in Elven, finally giving in, albeit shakily.

 Drizzt was surprised.
-The words were similar even if the dialect was not, but...but...she spoke to him!
+The words were the same even if the dialect was not, but...but...she spoke to him!
 This human said something he understood!
 "I...Yes, that is my name."

 "Which is your surname?
 Drizzt or Do'Urden?"